William Tooke: Works

 Tooke early turned his attention to literature, and in 1767 published an edition of John Weever's Funeral Monuments.
 In 1769 he issued in two volumes The Loves of Othniel and Achsah, translated from the Chaldee.
 The "translation" was merely a blind, and Tooke's object appears to have been to give an account of Chaldean philosophy and religion; he evinces an acquaintance with Hebrew.
 This was followed in 1772 by an edition of Mary Magdalen's Funeral Tears by Robert Southwell.
 In 1777 he published Pieces written by Mons.
 Falconet and Mons.
-Diderot on Sculpture ... translated from the French by William Tooke, with several additions, London.
+Diderot, on Sculpture in General, and Particularly on the Celebrated Statue of Peter the Great, ... translated from the French by William Tooke, with several additions (London: W. Bowyer and J. Nichols).

 His residence at St. Petersburg had given him chances for the study of Russian history, and he now set to work to publish the results of his researches.
 He had already translated from German Russia, or a compleat Historical Account of all the Nations which compose that Empire (London, 4 vols.
 1780–1783).
 In 1798 appeared The Life of Catharine II, Empress of Russia; an enlarged translation from the French (3 vols), more than half of which consisted of Tooke's additions.
 It was followed in 1799 by A View of the Russian Empire during the Reign of Catharine II and to the close of the present Century (3 vols); a second edition appeared in 1800, and was translated into French in six volumes (Paris, 1801).
 In 1800 Tooke published a History of Russia from the Foundation of the Monarchy by Rurik to the Accession of Catharine the Second (London, 2 vols).